jackshen/terem-tech-test/README.md

 ## Testing

-I have written unit tests for every function in order to verify and demonstrate the assumptions I have made.
+I have written unit tests for every function to verify and demonstrate the assumptions I have made.
 To run Jest unit tests:

 ```sh
 pnpm test